nmanich/small-ebird-scripts/README.md

 summing-observer-time - A pivot-table like script that sums birding time by observer.

+tallying-block-categories-all-blocks - calculates the highest code per block and tallies up possible, probable, confirmed blocks for each species

+tallying-block-categories-faircompare - calculates the highest code for just faircompare blocks and tallies up possible, probable, confirmed blocks for each species

 unique-locations - This calculates the number of unique locations in the file.